microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ### `downloadBuild` for builds

-All artifacts from the defined `build` resources are automatically downloaded and made available at the beginning of each job.
+All artifacts from the defined `build` resources are automatically downloaded and made available at the beginning of each of the 'deployment' job.
 However, you can override this behavior using `downloadBuild` macro.
+For regular 'job', artifacts are not automatically downloaded.
+You need to use `downloadBuild` explicitly wherever needed.

 ### Schema